 - DriTac T&G Adhesive (Or Equivalent)

-- Minimum 6 Mil Poly Plastic Sheeting
+- Minimum 6-Mil Polyethylene Plastic Sheeting

 - Pry/Pull Bar

 - Terry Cloth or flannel towels

 - Tapping Block & Spacers

-- 2in1 Foam Underlayment
+- 2-in-1 Foam Underlayment

-Before you begin using the following instructions, please refer to the Pre-Installation & Jobsite Requirements information above.
+Before you begin, please refer to the Pre-Installation & Jobsite Requirements section above.

-Minimum 6 Mil Polyethylene not required over a vinyl, wood, or a wood product sub floor.
+Minimum 6-Mil Polyethylene not required over a vinyl, wood, or a wood product subfloor.

-Minimum 6 Mil Polyethylene required over concrete type subfloors - on grade or below grade.
+Minimum 6-Mil Polyethylene required over concrete type subfloors - on grade or below grade.

 Do not install over carpet.
-If installing over vinyl, ensure that the vinyl is secure to the sub floor.
+If installing over vinyl, ensure that the vinyl is secure to the subfloor.

 Do not install over perimeter glued vinyl.
-If installing over an existing wood floor, install the flooring at right angles to the wood floor.
+If installing over an existing wood floor, install the flooring at 90° angles to the wood floor.
 Secure creaking and loose floorboards with screws.

-Do not install over wood flooring glued to a concrete sub floor.
+Do not install over wood flooring glued to a concrete subfloor.